svlada/svlada.github.io/posts/step-builder-pattern.md

 5. <a title="Eclipse plug-in" href="#eclipse-plugin">Eclipse plug-in</a>

 ### <a name="introduction" id="introduction">Introduction</a>
-I have recently decided to use Amazon SES API in order to be able to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
+I've recently decided to use Amazon SES API in order to send emails to my [Microservices Weekly](http://microservicesweekly.com) subscribers.
 What prompted me to use Amazon SES API is its price.
 It's really cheap.
 However, the client Java API provided by Amazon is not so simple to interact with, so I decided to create a [small wrapper](https://github.com/svlada/ziggy) around their API.

 To make long story short, the main purpose here is to share my experience with a less well-known derivate of Builder pattern - Step Builder pattern.